currencysecrets/mql4/README.md

 #### Package Manager

-The easiest way to install this package in Sublime Text is to use [WBond's Package Control][https://sublime.wbond.net/].
+The easiest way to install this package in Sublime Text is to use WBond's Package Control - https://sublime.wbond.net/

 Once you have this installed, simply run `Install Package` and select `MetaQuotes (MQL4) Language Package` in the prompt.